Fact-checking Trump's Mueller probe tweets

 In his first tweet on the leaked document, Trump claimed that Mueller has "no questions on Collusion" for him.

 But that's not true.
-In fact, Mueller has several questions for the President aimed at getting to the heart of allegations of collusion between the Trump campaign and Moscow -- and the President's knowledge of those efforts.
+In fact, it appears Mueller has several questions for the President aimed at getting to the heart of allegations of collusion between the Trump campaign and Moscow -- and the President's knowledge of those efforts.

-"What knowledge did you have of any outreach by your campaign, including by Paul Manafort, to Russia about potential assistance to the campaign?" reads one of the questions obtained by The New York Times.
+"What knowledge did you have of any outreach by your campaign, including by Paul Manafort, to Russia about potential assistance to the campaign?" reads one of the questions published by the New York Times.

 "During the campaign, what did you know about Russian hacking, use of social media or other acts aimed at the campaign?" asks another.